Mental health is something that sounds scary. The first thing society might think of is mental sickness - but it doesn't have to be like this.

 The company's voice threads gently around the user and knows when to interact and when to listen.
 The place of stillness described above is manifested in an area where the user is able to see their progress - sometimes guided by questions, sometimes by their own initiative, in the daily journal section.

-Like any other engagement, the companies we partner with are on their mission to advance the human species as a civilisation.
-We believed in Mental Clutter's core value and made sure this proposition is brought out to light in front of users.
-Together, we're taking part into something that will characterise the next decades of our society.
+We believed in Mental Clutter's core value and made sure this proposition is brought out to light in front of the users.

-Mental Clutter's vision doesn't stop here - their plan is to bridge the gap between humans and mental health, be it through autodidacticism or aided, as a future platform between users and certified therapists.
+Mental Clutter's vision doesn't stop here - their plan is to bridge the gap between humans and their mental wellbeing.
 Through this, the company becomes the fulcrum for future improvement.